Code-Institute-Submissions/AdventureCall/README.md

 - My Mentor
 - The [Code Institute](https://codeinstitute.net/) Slack Community.
 - The [Code Institute](https://codeinstitute.net/) tutors and instructional material.
 Tutor Stephen.
+Tutor Miklos.
 - My Wife Joanna Johnston for her (contructive) criticism and understanding when I lock myself away in the attic for hours on end